Delta Delta Delta: Chapter and individual misconduct

 In 2013 and 2014, sorority women from multiple chapters at the University of Alabama – including Delta Delta Delta, Pi Beta Phi, Chi Omega, Kappa Delta, Alpha Gamma Delta, Alpha Omicron Pi, and Phi Mu – alleged that either active members or some of their alumnae had prevented them from offering membership to black candidates because of their race.
 An anonymous Delta Delta Delta member spoke to the school newspaper, The Crimson White, stating: "To my knowledge, the president and the rush chair and our rush advisors [supported recruiting a black candidate], and if we had been able to pledge her, it would’ve been an honor.
 However, our [alumnae] stepped in and went over us and had her dropped.
 The only thing that kept her back was the color of her skin in Tri Delt.
 She would have been a dog fight between all the sororities if she were white.”
 Students held a campus march to integrate Greek life on campus, and following media and national outcry, the university held a second round of recruitment in hopes of offering membership to more women, including black women.

-In 2015, the chapter at the University of West Georgia was shut down for violating the university's policy and code of conduct.
-Serious allegations of hazing were charged against women of the sorority, and the Tri Delta executive board refused to release specific details of the investigation.